All Events

 2pm: Time to say goodbye

-All equipment (aside from personal towels), food and and drink throughout the day is provided.
+All equipment, food and drink throughout the day is provided.

 About the day: